We are always looking for highly motivated students who are curious about movement science to join us!

-In our lab, we are developing new experimental tools and theoretical models to create the new field of terradynamics that describe complex locomotor-terrain interaction, and using terradynamics to better understand animal locomotion and advance robot locomotion in complex terrain.
+In our lab, we are developing new experimental tools and theoretical models to create the new field of terradynamics that describe complex locomotor-terrain interaction (analogous to fluid-structure interaction), and using terradynamics to better understand animal locomotion and advance robot locomotion in complex terrain.

 - Comparative Biomechanics